 Comparison: human vs. species-specific artificial chromosomes

-validate the ACs assembled for chimpanzee and gorilla, respectively, we would expect to see that the species-specific artificial chromosomes have yielded a higher coverage in general, compared to that of the human AC.
-For all species and sex, the mean individual-pair relative difference in coverage (Table 2) is higher when using the species-specific, over the human artificial chromosome.
+We first validated the ACs assembled for chimpanzee and gorilla.
+We expect to see that the species-specific artificial chromosomes have a higher coverage compared to that of the human AC.
+For all species and sex, the mean difference of coverage between the species-specific AC and the human AC (Table 2) is higher when using the species-specific, over the human artificial chromosome.
 Because of the varying number of sex chromosomes present in different sexes, we expect to see double the amount of copies for each gene, though dosage compensation might counteract doubling.
-Generally, females show a much higher copy number (Figure 2 and Figure 3)
+Generally, females show a higher coverage (Figure 2 and Figure 3)

 Figure 2: Comparison of using either the human AC (Lucotte et al. 2018) or the ACs assembled in this internship, to map the chimpanzee individuals onto.
 The mean is calculated by averaging the coverage of all the individuals